mroi/unison-intercept/README.md

 additional configuration options used by other intercepts.
 All additional options start with `#` and therefore look like comments to the normal Unison parser.

+**encrypt**
+Files are encrypted after local reads and decrypted before local writes.
+This ensures that Unison operates on encrypted data when transferring file content to servers.
+The encryption key can be configured using `#encrypt = Path PATH -> aes-256-gcm:SECRET` directives.

 **prepost**
 Runs pre and post processing commands.
 Global pre and post commands, which execute once synchronization starts and completes, are configured as `#precmd = COMMAND` and